 ANZ Bank: Merchant Choice Routing - an optional feature which, when activated, means that all contactless transactions made when cardholders present multi-network debit cards are processed through the domestic eftpos network and not through the international card network (i.e. Visa or Mastercard).
-CBA: Merchant Choice Routing is an optional feature for CBA and Bankwest merchant customers which, when enabled, allows contactless payments made with multi-network debit cards to be processed through either the domestic eftpos network or the multi-network debit card schemes.
+CBA: An optional feature which, when enabled, allows contactless payments made with multi-network debit cards to be processed through either the domestic eftpos network or the multi-network debit card schemes.
+Merchants are able to choose different routing options and use a combination for multi-network debit cards.
+For example, a merchant can set a transaction threshold limit to route payments to their chosen primary network (eftpos, Mastercard or Visa) and transactions up to and above the threshold limit will be processed by their secondary network of choice.
 St.George Bank: Merchant Choice Routing - an optional feature which, when activated, means that all contactless transactions made when cardholders present multi-network debit cards are processed through the domestic eftpos network and not through the international card network (i.e. Visa or Mastercard).
 Suncorp: Wave & Save - an optional feature which, when activated, uses least cost routing to process contactless transactions made when cardholders present multi-network debit cards.
 Based on the merchant's pricing plan, the Wave & Save transaction limit is set to a default position, where transaction fees are the same via both the eftpos and international network (i.e. Visa or Mastercard).
 Scheme debit card contactless transactions valued over the transaction limit are routed through the eftpos network.
 Any scheme debit card contactless transaction valued equal to or under the transaction limit continue to be processed via the international card network and the credit card transaction fee charged.
 Tyro : Tap & Save - an optional feature which, when activated, means that all contactless eligible transactions made when cardholders present multi-network debit cards are processed through the domestic eftpos network and not through the international card network (i.e. Visa or Mastercard).
 A new pricing category to reflect the new fees for Tap & Save transactions will apply.
 Westpac : Merchant Choice Routing - an optional feature which, when activated, means that all contactless transactions made when cardholders present multi-network debit cards are processed through the domestic eftpos network and not through the international card network (i.e. Visa or Mastercard).

 How can I easily compare payments service providers?